Suesanz/Web-chat/README.md

 ## HOW TO SET UP?

-Step 1: Run command * npm install *
+Step 1: Run command
+          *npm install*

+          (in some IDEs run *npm install dependencies*)

+Step 2: Run command
+          *node server.js*
-Step 2: Run command * node server.js * and open the respective port mentioned in your console.
+          and open the respective port mentioned in your console.

 ## Demonstration

-Step 1: Open browser and put doen the localhost along with the port mentioned in console.
+Step 1: Open browser and put down the localhost along with the port mentioned in console.

 Step 2: Open another window and put the same localhost as that of previous window.

-Step 3: No just login from both sides and start sending messages.
+Step 3: Now just login and start sending messages.